-It also tracks and records temperature readings through the course of a day, so if your senior living facility is required to record temperature readings, it’s automatically logged for you.
+It also tracks and records temperature readings over the course of a day, so if your senior living facility is required to record temperature readings, it’s automatically logged for you.

-ONE™ Temperature is an easy way to monitor temperatures of various objects in your senior living facility using temperature sensors and probes.
-These sensors can be used to activate when temperatures go outside a certain high or low temperature threshold.
+ONE™ Temperature is an easy way to monitor the temperatures of various objects in your senior living facility using temperature sensors and probes.
+These sensors can be used to activate when temperatures go outside a certain high or low-temperature threshold.
 The alerts can be audible, email, SMS, and visual “dashboard”.